 Digital transformation can thus bring great benefits to any organization.

 There is no one single application or technology that enables digital transformation.
-A digital transformation can be realized by integrating a wide variety of applications and technologies in line with a company’s aims.
+Digital Transformation is about reorienting your business strategy through the judicious application of digital technologies in all operational areas.
+It can be realized by integrating a wide variety of applications and technologies in line with a company’s aims.
 We offer an optimal portfolio of solutions and services to meet our customers’ needs.

 IIoT is one of key technologies in digital transformation.
 For more information about Yokogawa’s IIoT solutions for the industrial automation, please click here.